mosets/docs/installation.md

 {question}Which PHP version should I use?{/question}
 {answer}
-Although Joomla specify PHP 5.3.10 as the minimum requirement, it is an [End-of-life](http://php.net/supported-versions.php) (EOL) version that is not supported by PHP project any more.
+Although Joomla specify PHP 7.2 as the minimum requirement, it is [no longer being maintained](https://www.php.net/eol.php) by the PHP maintainers.

-PHP 5.6 is the minimum recommended version.
-However, we recommend that you use PHP 7.4 with Mosets Tree.
+Therefore we recommend PHP 7.4 as the minimum requirement and PHP 8 as the recommended version.
 {/answer}